Articles by John Heaslip

 As method (b) is more than the weekly standard cost, then choose (a) above or choose to do an actual calculation of income and expenses.

 The key thing here is you need to be careful in classifying occupants in your house.
-The IRD are getting increasingly specific on what exactly the provision of boarding services are and as there had been a drop in the standard cost from $270 per week for the first two boarders and third and fourth boarder being $222 each to $186 per week across up to four boarders is a reasonable drop that may catch out some people.
+The IRD are getting increasingly specific on what exactly the provision of boarding services are.
+The drop in the standard cost from $270 per week for the first two boarders and third and fourth boarder being $222 each, to $186 per week across up to four boarders, is a reasonable decrease that may catch out some people.

 Please contact us for further information by phoning +64 9 522 7955, emailing [email protected] or by filling out the online form.